Bayes correlated equilibria, no-regret dynamics in Bayesian games, and the price of anarchy

-Polytope swap regret is defined by the competitor that can use any swap of the vertices of the polytope, while the vertex decomposition of the algorithm's decision in each round can be optimally decided by the learner in hindsight.
-Since our strategy swap regret requires the algorithm to submit vertex decomposition in each round irrevocably, it is more difficult to minimize than polytope swap regret.
+The communication procedure for communication equilibria can be interpreted as an extensive-form game with imperfect information.
+However, since any concept of correlated equilibria for this extensive-form game allows a ``meta-mediator'' to correlate the type reports of the players, it does not coincide with the setting of communication equilibria.
+Hence, existing studies on extensive-form games do not directly apply to communication equilibria in Bayesian games.

-\paragraph{Price of anarchy of Bayesian games} The definition of the POA for games with complete information was provided by \citet{KP99} and then extended from Nash equilibria to (coarse) correlated equilibria by \citet{BHLR08}.
-Most existing studies for Bayesian games focus on the POA of Bayes Nash equilibria \citep{CKS16,PT10,Roughgarden15incomplete,Syrgkanis12,ST13,HHT14,FFGL20,JL22}.
-An exception is a study by \citet{HST15}, which extended the smoothness framework for mechanisms developed by \citet{ST13} to ANFCCEs.
-However, its applications are not clear due to the following reason. \citet{HST15} showed that if a Bayesian mechanism satisfies (unconditional) smoothness, the POA of Bayes coarse correlated equilibria is bounded. \citet{ST13} showed that a wide class of mechanisms satisfies \textit{conditional} smoothness, which assumes that the deviation can depend on the current action (see \Cref{sec:poa-mechanism} for a formal definition).
-By carefully reading proofs of conditional smoothness of mechanisms presented by \citet{ST13}, we can see that some mechanisms introduced in their paper satisfy (unconditional) smoothness, but not all.
-We prove that conditional smoothness is sufficient for extending the POA bounds to communication equilibria with strategy representability in \Cref{sec:poa-mechanism}.
+\paragraph{Price of anarchy of Bayesian games} The definition of the PoA for games with complete information was provided by \citet*{KP99} and then extended from Nash equilibria to (coarse) correlated equilibria by \citet*{BHLR08}.
+Most existing studies for Bayesian games focus on the PoA of Bayes--Nash equilibria \citep*{CKS16,PT10,Roughgarden15incomplete,Syrgkanis12,ST13,HHT14,FFGL20,JL22}.
+An exception is a study by \citet*{HST15}, which extended the smoothness framework for mechanisms developed by \citet*{ST13} to ANFCCEs.

-As mentioned above, \citet{CKK15} and \citet{JL23} considered a variant of ANFCCEs defined on $\Delta(A)^\Theta$. \citet{CKK15} proved POA bounds of this class for generalized second-price auctions.
-For first-price auctions, \citet{JL23} considered the price of stability, which is defined to be the ratio of the \textit{optimal} social welfare achieved by equilibria to the maximum social welfare.
+As mentioned above, \citet*{CKK15} and \citet*{JL23} considered a variant of ANFCCEs defined on $\Delta(A)^\Theta$. \citet*{CKK15} proved PoA bounds of this class for generalized second-price auctions.
+For first-price auctions, \citet*{JL23} considered the price of stability, which is defined to be the ratio of the \textit{optimal} social welfare achieved by equilibria to the maximum social welfare.

-In \Cref{sec:poa}, we assume that the players' types are independent, i.e., the prior distribution $\rho$ is a product distribution. \citet{Roughgarden15incomplete} called the POA for the correlated case \textit{cPOA} (correlated POA) and showed a lower bound if the deviation of each player $i \in N$ can be determined only by $\theta_i$ in the definition of smoothness.
+In \Cref{sec:poa}, we assume that the players' types are independent, i.e., the prior distribution $\rho$ is a product distribution. \citet*{Roughgarden15incomplete} called the PoA for the correlated case \textit{cPoA} (correlated PoA) and showed a lower bound if the deviation of each player $i \in [n]$ can be determined only by $\theta_i$ in the definition of smoothness.